Minding Your Own Business: A Definitive Guide to Starting a Private Practice

 Characteristics of successful business people have been comprehensively studied.

-Findings include high levels of energy so that one can work for long hours combined with a belief in one's ability to achieve goals.
-It is also crucial to foster commitment to long-term planning.
+Findings include high levels of energy so that one can work for long hours, combined with a belief in one’s ability to achieve goals.
+It is also crucial to foster a commitment to long-term planning.

-Often owners of successful businesses favour moderate risk-taking, and when setbacks occur they are disappointed but not discouraged.
-You need to become totally immersed in the building of the business, and to develop innovative ideas, which complement your expertise.
+Owners of successful businesses often favour moderate risk-taking, and when setbacks occur they are disappointed but not discouraged.
+You need to become totally immersed in the building of the business and develop innovative ideas that complement your expertise.

 Starting your own business is scary and exciting in equal parts and the learning curve is steep.
 The buck stops relentlessly with YOU.
 If you have no value to offer clients or do not do good work, you will have no income and no business.
 Simple as that.

-The benefits are that I work with some of the world’s best health services, NGO’s, and Universities—organisations that really want to make things happen—and who know that external expertise and a ‘fresh eyes’ perspective is essential.
+The benefits are that I work with some of the world’s best health services, NGOs and universities - organisations that really want to make things happen - and know that external expertise and a ‘fresh eyes’ perspective is essential.
 I help them evaluate and see how they are doing more clearly, boost their research culture, improve their health or professional education services, or ensure the success of their conference.
 I get up every morning thinking what a great job I have.
-How good is that?
+How good is that?"

-While in the preliminary stage of considering your career change to independent practice, a worthwhile exercise is the listing of your knowledge base, your skills, professional experiences, and areas of special expertise.
+While in the preliminary stage of considering your career change to independent practice, a worthwhile exercise is the listing of your knowledge base, skills, professional experiences and areas of special expertise.

 Will your private practice work be part-time or full-time?